RebeccaColquhoun/rebeccacolquhoun.github.io/service.md

 layout: page
 title: Service + EDI
 ---
+# Imperial College London
+## Committees
+* EEDI committee member (2023-2024, 2025-)
+* Teaching Committee member (2025-)
+* Athena SWAN Self Assessment Team member (2025-2026)

+## EEDI awards
+* 2025 — Imperial Department of Earth Science and Engineering Values Award (May to October)
+* 2024 – Imperial Department of Earth Science and Engineering Values Award (November to April)

+## Conferences
+* AGU 2026
+  * Co-convenor: Advances and Progress in Fostering a Supportive Scientific Community for All
+  * Co-convenor: Queer Perspectives in Earth and Planetary Sciences
+  * Co-convenor: The Current and Future Legacies of the Queer Community within AGU
+* AGU 2025
+  * Co-convenor: ED11A Advances and Progress in Fostering a Supportive Scientific Community for All (Oral and Poster)
+  * Co-convenor: TH23H Emphasizing the Science of Queer and Allied Scientists (Townhall with 13 invited speakers)
+* ISNBS Symposium co-organiser (2025)

+## Events
+* LGBTQ+ history month event (February 2024)

+# University of Oxford

+## EEDI awards
+* 2025 — Oxford MPLS EDI Award Best Team Effort
+* 2025 — Oxford MPLS Outstanding ED&I Student Champion, Commended
+* 2023 – Oxford Department of Earth Sciences EEDI Prize
+* 2022 – Highly Commended (top 3) Student EDI Champion: University of Oxford Vice-Chancellor’s Diversity Award
+* 2022 – Leader of winning Unlearning Racism in Geoscience Project in the Inclusive Culture Project Category in University of Oxford Vice-Chancellor’s Diversity Award
+* 2021 – Oxford Department of Earth Sciences EEDI Prize

 ## Talks and Panels
 I convened and chaired a panel on _LGBTQ+ Voices and Communities: Enabling Inclusivity in Environmental Research_ for the Oxford NERC DTP in Environmental Research.
 This involved contacting and engaging three speakers, coming up with questions, engaging students and ensuring they felt comfortable contributing.
 I then chaired the 1.5 hour panel.